Banglapedia: Content

 Banglapedia contains over 5,700 entries, which are divided into six categories: arts and humanities, history and heritage, state and governance, society and economy, natural sciences, and biological sciences.
 The writing of each article was overseen by an expert editor.

 Banglapedia was not designed as a general encyclopedia.
 Its purpose is to provide a standard desk reference for Bangladeshis, as well as for people interested in Bangladesh, Bengali-speaking people, and related political, cultural and geographical contexts.

-The encyclopedia's editors intended to cover the rise of the Bengal Delta on the physical plane, and its evolution to date, and the changing features of the formation of the delta's janapada or human settlements on the human plane.
+The encyclopedia's editors intended to cover the rise of the Bengal river delta on the physical plane, and its evolution to date, and the changing features of the formation of the delta's janapada or human settlements on the human plane.
 The latter includes the rise and fall of kingdoms, invasions from within and beyond and their implications, dynastic rules and administration, as well as other aspects of Bangladesh's past and present.
 Entries on topics after 1947 are restricted to the geographical region of Bangladesh.
 However, for biographical entries, the linguistic identity prevails.

 The range of topics covered by Banglapedia includes political geography, religion, literature, art and architecture, folk practices and institutions, indigenous and colonial administration, politics, society, economy, ethnicity, and the sciences.
 All 64 districts of Bangladesh, as well as 451 upazilas, have been described in details ranging from topographical accounts to the number of dairy farms and hatcheries.
 Over 2,000 single and four-colour illustrations depict Bangladeshi art and architecture, everyday life, cities and villages and personages.
 It has about 2,100 cross-references, cartographic information, tables and statistics.
 It is laid out in alphabetical order and is prefaced by an essay by the chief editor.
 There is a section explaining how to use the Banglapedia, which clarifies issues such as date systems, contributors, cross references, and headings.